Using custom Kafka headers for advanced message processing

 Kafka headers are analogous to HTTP headers, providing additional metadata about the request being transferred, such as content type, compression details, and rate limit status.
 This Kafka header metadata is separate from the actual message key and value, which typically represent the main content of the message.

-Custom headers in Apache Kafka can be tailored to specific application requirements, by adding additional context or metadata to your streaming data from Kafka.
+Custom headers in Apache Kafka add context or metadata to your streaming data from Kafka, and are helpful for routing, versioning, filtering, and other identification requirements.
 Here are some common use cases for message headers in Apache Kafka:

 • Message routing: Headers can be used to store routing information, such as the target service, application, or tenant.
 This enables more sophisticated routing and filtering mechanisms on the consumer side, based on the header information.